 She is recipient of a Society of Authors Award, Penguin/decibel Prize, Arts Council writing award, and Travelling Fellowship.
 She was a finalist for Journalist of the Year at the Asian Media Awards and Writer of the Year at the Northern Soul Awards 2018.

-She has appeared variously as a speaker, presenter and chair-person/interviewer at the Commonwealth People’s Forum part of CHOGM 2018 (Commonwealth Heads of Government Meeting), Hay Festival, Southbank Centre, Edinburgh International Book Festival, Latitude Festival, Green Man Festival, Manchester Literature Festival, Ideas Festival, Aye Write!
-Literary Festival, DSC South Asian Literature Festival, RichMix London and Jonathan Cape Poetry Day, among others.
-She has participated in festivals and events around in the world including in Trinidad & Tobago, Kerala, Nairobi, the Maldives, Erbil (Iraq), Abu Dhabi, and Melbourne Australia, where she was an International Writer in Residence and Ambassador for Journalism at the Emerging Writers Festival and a writing fellow at the Wheeler Centre of Books, Writing and Ideas.
+She has appeared variously as a speaker, presenter and chair-person/interviewer at the Commonwealth People’s Forum part of CHOGM 2018 (Commonwealth Heads of Government Meeting), Hay Festival, Southbank Centre, Edinburgh International Book Festival, Latitude Festival, Green Man Festival, Manchester Literature Festival, Ideas Festival, the British Library, RichMix, Foyles, Daunts, among others, and at many bookshops.
+She has participated in festivals and events around the world including in Trinidad & Tobago, Kerala, Nairobi, the Maldives, Erbil (Iraq), and Melbourne, Australia, where she was an International Writer in Residence and Ambassador for Journalism at the Emerging Writers Festival and a writing fellow at the Wheeler Centre of Books, Writing and Ideas.

-She has interviewed leading authors, musicians and public figures including Salman Rushdie, Margaret Atwood, Zadie Smith, Billy Bragg, Robert Macfarlane, Louis de Bernieres, Vikram Seth, Ian Rankin, Paul Theroux, Tracey Thorn, Julian Cope, Michael Nyman, Antonio Carluccio and Harriet Harman and has worked as a columnist, critic and feature writer.
+She has interviewed leading writers, musicians, artists, politicians and public figures including Salman Rushdie, Margaret Atwood, Zadie Smith, Billy Bragg, Robert Macfarlane, Louis de Bernieres, Anne Michaels, Vikram Seth, Ian Rankin, Paul Theroux, Tracey Thorn, Julian Cope, Michael Nyman, Antonio Carluccio and Harriet Harman and has worked as a columnist, critic and feature writer.